kbariotis/kostasbariotis.com/blog/gatsby-landing-page/index.md

 path: "/gatsby-landing-page/"
 date: "2017-10-30T18:16:00.000Z"
 draft: true
-tags: Javascript, gatsby.js, react.js, SSR
+tags: JavaScript, Gatsbyjs, Reactjs, SSR
 ---

 On this post, I will go through the process of creating a landing page using Gatsby.js and BootstrapCSS framework.
 I use the same process for all my projects and products and I can certainly say that it works like a charm every time.